 The Executive Committee shall administer the day-to-day activities of the Union and make the decisions necessary to meet the objectives of the Union.
 The Executive Committee sets the Union’s budget and the members’ dues.
 The Executive Committee shall have the power to add non-voting members, and to appoint committees.
-The Executive Committee can appoint the GU’s representative to USA Rugby Congress.
+The Executive Committee can appoint the GU’s representative to USA Rugby.
 The Executive Committee shall ensure that By-Laws are followed.
 The members of the Executive Committee are also the members of the Union’s Board of Directors.
 The Board of Directors will meet at least once annually in accordance with the proper execution of the Union’s corporate business and in compliance with applicable law.

-Executive Committee Meetings shall be called as needed by the President or by any two other Officers.
+Executive Committee Meetings shall be called as needed by the President or by any two other Committee members.

 Written notice of the purpose of the meeting, and an agenda shall be provided, at least seventy-two (72) hours before the meeting; provided, however, in the event of an emergency, only such notice is reasonable need be given.
 Meetings may be held in person, by telephone or video conference, or by other means permitted by advances in technology as are adopted as a standard business practice in the wider world, or any combination thereof.

-In order to have a quorum, (i) the President or Secretary and (ii) at least four (3) other voting members must participate in the meeting (provided, however, if a meeting of the Executive Committee is duly noticed and less than a quorum is obtained, so long as the President or Secretary participated in the meeting, the Executive Committee members participating in the meeting may provisionally act, which actions shall become formal and effective acts of the Executive Committee when ratified in writing by a simple majority of the Executive Committee).
+In order to have a quorum, at least 50% of the seated voting members must participate in the meeting (provided, however, if a meeting of the Executive Committee is duly noticed and less than a quorum is obtained, so long as the President or Secretary participated in the meeting, the Executive Committee members participating in the meeting may provisionally act, which actions shall become formal and effective acts of the Executive Committee when ratified in writing by a simple majority of the Executive Committee).

 Section 6.02.
 DISCIPLINARY COMMITTEE.

-The Disciplinary Committee shall be formed by officers of the Executive Director or by persons appointed by the Executive Directors.
+The Disciplinary Committee shall be formed by officers of the Group Executive Director or by persons appointed by the Group Executive Directors.
 This committee shall follow NERFU Handbook and USAR guidelines.

 Section 6.03 MANAGEMENT COMMITTEE.